dnutiu/jekyll-to-hugo/readme.md

 You can also use it to convert your WordPress blog into a Hugo blog.
 Tutorial coming soon.

+Note:
+- This tool is still under development.
+- This tool is not perfect, it will not convert everything.

 ## Usage

 ```bash